WhymustIhaveaname/FiveStone-Gongzhu/README.md

       (try 25) However, after decreasing the number of 6x6 kernel of the first layer from 64 to 36, the number of survived kernels decreased.
     * The learning rate is too large.
+      (try 26) Train with lr=0.0001 rather than 0.0005 as usual, the number of kernels blackened after 360 epochs is 19.
     * This training architecture has the ability to "purify itself" or "distillate simultaneously".
       It abandons useless features during the training just like we humans.